Final Fantasy Crystal Chronicles (video game): Development

 Similar to his SaGa games, Kawazu wanted to promote player freedom.
 The basic concept was to build a game around use of the link cable.
 Kawazu explained that using the GBA would "introduce different elements of gameplay".
 He later stated that this type of multiplayer meant "the entry was a bit high" for potential players.
 The battle system was initially going to use the series' recurring Active Time Battle system, but instead chose a purely action-based system to allow more people to enjoy the gameplay.
-Leveling based on experience points was also removed to create an level field for players.
+Leveling based on experience points was also removed to create a level field for players.
 It was initially planned to include a human sidekick character, but upon considering its impact on multiplayer, they changed it to the current Moogle system.

 The game's event planner was Masahiro Kataoka, a Square staff member who had previously worked in that capacity on Final Fantasy IX.
 The central plot details of the Miasma and role of Crystals were established early on, based around the wish to keep players together.
 Each race's defining traits were influenced by the designers' decisions about their combat options, with story-based additions coming from the planners later in production.
 The narrations which accompanied new areas were written in the style of journal entries, designed to both fit the theme of a caravan and introduce a new area to the player.
 While previous Final Fantasy games were driven by their narrative, Crystal Chronicles was driven by its gameplay; the narrative was instead communicated through basic storytelling and environmental narrative.
 Despite this shift, recurring elements from the Final Fantasy were included.
 The many encounters players had along the way were important to Kawazu, with the scenario designers "pushing themselves as far as they could" to fill the game world with these encounters and accompanying lore.
 Most of them were created well after production had begun.

 Itahana heard about the project while he was attached to Final Fantasy XII during its early production, and transferred over to work on Crystal Chronicles.
 The scenario was already decided upon, with Itahana working from their briefs.
 A recurring theme in his artwork was the phrase "Memento mori".
 The four races were designed to have distinct sillouettes, so players would not get confused.
 Itahana originally created a cat-like race for the game, but Kawazu "hated" their design, so he created the plant-themed Lilties as a replacement.
 His work on the game lacked strong character designs due to the online multiplayer nature of the title.
 The player character designs were intended to be highly distinctive, allowing players to differentiate each other during play sessions.
 When creating the graphics, the team created graphical effects they considered possible only on the GameCube, and constantly checked background designs throughout development.
 Due to the multitude of elements new to Final Fantasy being incorporated into Crystal Chronicles, the development team faced multiple difficulties.